Reader in French Studies

 I joined French Studies at Warwick in 2010, after working as a Junior Research Fellow at Christ Church, Oxford, and as a Special Lecturer at Bristol University.
 I have a B.A. in History with French and an M.A. in History from Durham University, and a D.Phil. in History from Oxford.

 My research focuses on modern French politics and culture.
 I'm especially fascinated by the relationship between the two: street politics, satire and caricature, and the interplay between individual commitments and imagined communities.
 My current research includes a cooperative study of women's resistance in Nazi-Occupied France, and a study of the importance of play — verbal, visual, and physical — in the political culture of the Third Republic (1870–1940).
-I have recently been involved in two further projects as part of funded research networks: one on Constructing Europe and the other on the effects of the Munich Crisis of 1938 on the peoples of Europe and beyond, and am currently contributing to a research project on conservatism and mass culture at Jaume I University in Spain.
+I have recently been involved in two further projects as part of funded research networks: one on Constructing Europe and the other on the effects of the Munich Crisis of 1938 on the peoples of Europe and beyond.
+I am currently contributing to a research project on conservatism and mass culture at Jaume I University in Spain.

 My first monograph, In Pursuit of the People: Political Culture in France, 1934–39 (Palgrave Macmillan, 2009) explored the battle between left and right to organise the people as political actors in the 1930s, and to imagine them as a community.

-With a broader perspective, my 2017 book on Popular Theatre and Political Utopia in France, 1870–1940: Active Citizens (Palgrave Macmillan) reveals the importance of popular theatre to the creation of community in both theory and practice.
+With a broader perspective, my 2017 book on Popular Theatre and Political Utopia in France, 1870–1940: Active Citizens (Palgrave Macmillan) revealed the importance of popular theatre to the creation of community in both theory and practice.
 Tracing the uses of theatre in political integration and subversion, it throws new light on the dynamics between the republican French state and more radical or dissident groups, including regionalists, anarchists, socialists, communists and royalists.